dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 ### Calling function to be tested

-When testing a DSC resources functions `Get-TargetResource`, `Test-TargetResource`, `Set-TargetResource`, and other private functions in a DSC resource or a common module the `InModuleScope` must be used.
+When testing the DSC resources functions `Get-TargetResource`, `Test-TargetResource`, `Set-TargetResource`, and other private functions in a DSC resource or a common module, the `InModuleScope` must be used.
 When testing public functions in a common module the `InModuleScope` must be omitted to correctly test that the public functions are exported.

-The `InModuleScope` is used for `Get-TargetResource`, `Test-TargetResource`, and `Set-TargetResource` to explicit define what functions is tested if several DSC resource have been (wrongly) imported into the session.
+The `InModuleScope` is used for `Get-TargetResource`, `Test-TargetResource`, and `Set-TargetResource` to explicit define what functions are tested if several DSC resource have been (wrongly) imported into the session.
 All those DSC resource will have the same exported function names (`Get-TargetResource`, `Test-TargetResource`, and `Set-TargetResource`).

 Below we also use `Set-StrictMode -Version 1.0`.
-This can optionally be used to test that functions aligns with a certain strict mode, when that is not something that should be enforce during runtime in a user environment.
+This can optionally be used to test that functions align with a certain strict mode, when that is not something that should be enforce during runtime in a user environment.
 This enables strict mode in the module's scope when the specific `It`-block runs.